Fish and Wildlife Service, Interior.

 Small Population Size and Loss of Genetic Diversity

-In addition, preliminary information indicates that there may be low genetic diversity within the Pearl darter populations, especially among populations within the Leaf and Chickasawhay Rivers where it appears gene flow between the two rivers may be restricted (Kreiser et al. 2013, pp. 14-17).
 The long-term viability of a species is founded on the conservation of numerous local populations throughout its geographic range (Harris 1984, pp. 93-104).
-The presence of viable, separate populations is essential for a species to recover and adapt to Start Printed Page 64864environmental change (Noss and Cooperrider 1994, pp. 264-297; Harris 1984, pp. 93-104).
-Inbreeding and loss of neutral genetic variation associated with small population size reduce the fitness of the population (Reed and Frankham 2003, pp. 230-237) and accelerate population decline (Fagan and Holmes 2006, pp. 51-60).
-The species' small numbers within scattered locations coupled with its lack of genetic variability may decrease the species' ability to adapt or recover from major hydrological events that impact potential spawning habitat (Clark and Schaeffer 2015, pp. 18-22).
+The presence of viable, separate populations is essential for a species to recover and adapt to environmental change (Noss and Cooperrider 1994, pp. 264-297; Harris 1984, pp. 93-104).
+Inbreeding and loss of neutral genetic variation associated with small population size reduces the fitness of the population (Reed and Frankham 2003, pp. 230-237) and accelerates population decline (Fagan and Holmes 2006, pp. 51-60).
+The species' small numbers within scattered locations, coupled with its lack of genetic variability, may decrease the species' ability to adapt or recover from major hydrological events that impact potential spawning habitat (Clark and Schaefer 2015, pp. 18-22).

-The Intergovernmental Panel on Climate Change (IPCC) concluded that warming of the climate system is unequivocal (IPCC 2014, p.
-3).
-Numerous long-term climate changes have been observed including changes in arctic temperatures and ice, widespread changes in precipitation amounts, ocean salinity, wind patterns, and aspects of extreme weather including droughts, heavy precipitation, heat waves, and the intensity of tropical cyclones (IPCC 2014, p.
+Numerous long-term climate changes have been observed including widespread changes in precipitation amounts, ocean salinity, wind patterns, and aspects of extreme weather including droughts, heavy precipitation, heat waves, and the intensity of tropical cyclones (Intergovernmental Panel on Climate Change 2014, p.
 4).
-Species that are dependent on specialized habitat types, limited in distribution, or at the extreme periphery of their range may be most susceptible to the impacts of climate change (see 75 FR 48911, August 12, 2010); however, while continued change is certain, the magnitude and rate of change is unknown in many cases.
+Climate change, and the resultant shifts in spatial distribution, may result in increased fragmentation which would increase the vulnerability of any isolated populations to future extinction (Comet et al. 2013, p.
+635).
+However, while continued change is certain, the magnitude and rate of change is unknown in many cases.